PatrLind/ah_ace_protocol/README.md

 XX, XX, XX, XX…

-And looks like this:
+And the wave form looks like this:

 IMAGE

-The rest of the channels (1->64) are all normal audio channels.
+The rest of the channels (1 to 64) are all normal audio channels.
 In order to convert the samples transported on the network to samples that are working in a PCM wave file I had to change the byte order around a bit using this C function:
 ```
 C-Code